Queer street: Literary uses

+In Whose Body?
+(1923) by Dorothy L. Sayers, Lord Peter Wimsey says to Inspector Charles Parker "Don't march in there blowing about murders and police warrants, or you may find yourself in Queer Street."

 In Death in the Clouds (1935) by Agatha Christie, a businessman named James Ryder, one of the suspects in the murder of Madame Giselle, remarks that, "It's odd how small a sum will sometimes put a man in Queer Street."
+Christie had previously used the term in her novel Peril at End House (1932) and in Murder in Three Acts (1934), her preferred title for Three-Act Tragedy, the title used for the novel's original U.S. publication.

 In Brideshead Revisited (1945) Edward Ryder, commenting on his son Charles' difficult financial situation, remarks dryly, "Hard up?
 Penurious?
 Distressed?
 Embarrassed?
 Stoney broke?
 On the rocks?
 In Queer Street?" - Your cousin Melchior was imprudent with his investments and got into a very queer street - worked his passage to Australia before the mast."

 In the 1990 television show Twin Peaks sheriff Truman chastises the pathologist Albert saying "normally if a stranger walked into my station talking this kind of crap, he'd be looking for his teeth two blocks up on Queer Street."

 In the British cooking show Two Fat Ladies, during the episode "Barristers at Lincoln's Inn" (1998) in season three, Clarissa Dickson Wright tells her sidekick, and driver, Jennifer Paterson during a motorcycle with sidecar jaunt through London, "Turn into Queer Street Jennifer."
 To which Jennifer replies, "They probably call it Gay Street now."
 Clarissa corrects her, "No, not that sort of queer.
 It's because the bankruptcy courts are here."